-The Elections Division and the County's Information Services Department (ISD) work collaboratively daily to provide the highest level of cyber defenses to the voters of San Mateo County.
-We serve as members of the Elections Infrastructure Information Sharing and Analysis

-Center (EI-ISAC) and the Multi-State Infrastructure Information Sharing and Analysis Center (MS-ISAC).
+The Elections Division has established a Cyber Security Defense Team (CSDT) which includes ISD, and our external vendors who work collaboratively daily to provide the highest level of cyber defenses to the voters of San Mateo County.
+We serve as members of the Elections Infrastructure Information Sharing and Analysis Center (EI-ISAC) and the Multi-State Infrastructure Information Sharing and Analysis Center (MS-ISAC).
 These partnerships provide immediate and accurate updates of cyber incidents and mitigative measures that can be implemented to neutralize all forms of cyber-attacks.